Industrial Engineering

 3 Credits (3)

 Practical methods to improve safety in the workplace.
 Topics include OSHA and other regulations, hazard recognition, assessment and control, industry standards, risk assessment and safety management.
 Material is applicable to a variety of workplace settings.
 This course is intended for College of Engineering students who have completed their lower-division requirements in mathematics, engineering, technology, and basic science.
 Same as I E 561 with differential assignments.
-Prerequisite: Junior standing
+May be repeated up to 3 credits.

 I E 412.
 Design for Manufacturing and Assembly